GMdSilva/FastConformation/docs/index.rst

 Command-Line Interface (CLI)
 ============================

 FastEnsemble includes several CLI scripts for various tasks.
-Each script is documented in detail:
+Each script is documented in detail on this page:

-- :doc:`cli_scripts/MSA_Usage`
-- :doc:`cli_scripts/Predictions_Usage`
-- :doc:`cli_scripts/Analysis_Usage`
+- :doc:`cli_scripts/index`

 API Reference
 =============